-Unexpected changes in business conditions, materials pricing, labor issues, wars, trade policies, natural disasters, health epidemics such as the global COVID-19 pandemic, trade and shipping disruptions, port congestions and other factors beyond our or our suppliers' control could also affect our suppliers' ability to deliver components to us or to remain solvent and operational.
+Unexpected changes in business conditions, materials pricing, labor issues, wars, trade policies, natural disasters, health epidemics such as the global COVID-19 pandemic, trade and shipping disruptions, port congestions and other factors beyond our or our suppliers' control could also affect these suppliers' ability to deliver components to us or to remain solvent and operational.
 Further, our suppliers are subject to government restrictions, including stay-at-home orders, as a result of the COVID-19 pandemic.
 Such restrictions may have a material adverse effect on our suppliers' ability to manufacture and supply such components in a timely manner.
 Such disruptions could adversely affect our business if it is not able to meet customer demands.
 In addition, some of our suppliers are located in China.
 Our access to suppliers in China may be limited or impaired as a result of tariffs or other government restrictions in response to geopolitical factors.
-Additionally, global shortage of semiconductors has been reported since early 2021 and has caused challenges in the manufacturing industry and has impacted our supply chain and production.
-We have used alternative suppliers and alternative parts from time to time to mitigate the challenges caused by these shortages, but there is no guarantee that we may continue to do so, particularly as we scale production to meet our growth targets.
-Further, if our suppliers do not accurately forecast and effectively allocate production or if they are not willing to allocate sufficient production to us, it may reduce our access to components and require us to search for new suppliers.
+Additionally, global shortage of semiconductors has been reported since early 2021 and has caused challenges in the manufacturing industry and impacted our supply chain and production as well.
+We have used alternative suppliers and alternative parts from time to time to mitigate the challenges caused by these shortages, but there is no guarantee we may be able to continually do so as we scale production to meet our growth targets.
+Additionally, if our suppliers do not accurately forecast and effectively allocate production or if they are not willing to allocate sufficient production to us, it may reduce our access to components and require us to search for new suppliers.
 The unavailability of any component or supplier could result in production delays, idle manufacturing facilities, product design changes and loss of access to important technology and tools for producing and supporting our products, as well as impact our capacity expansion and our ability to fulfill our obligations under customer contracts.
-Moreover, new product launches or product design changes by us have required and may in the future require us to procure additional components in a short amount of time.
-Our suppliers may not be willing to, or may not be able to, sustainably meet our timelines or our cost, quality and volume needs.
-Alternatively, these suppliers may increase costs to reflect such increased quality or volume demands, which may require us to replace them with other sources.
+Moreover, new product launch or product design changes by